vault-thirteen/SPA/ReadMe/spaServer/ReadMe.md

 1. Server's hostname.
 2. Server's listen port.
-3. Work mode: HTTP or HTTPS.
+3. Work mode: _HTTP_ or _HTTPS_.
-4. Path to the certificate file for the HTTPS work mode.
+4. Path to the certificate file for the _HTTPS_ work mode.
-5. Path to the key file for the HTTPS work mode.
+5. Path to the key file for the _HTTPS_ work mode.
-6. TTL of served files, i.e. value of the `max-age` field of the `Cache-Control` HTTP header.
+6. TTL of served files, i.e. value of the `max-age` field of the `Cache-Control` _HTTP_ header.
-7. Allowed origin for HTTP CORS, i.e. value of the `Access-Control-Allow-Origin` HTTP header.
+7. Allowed origin for _HTTP_ CORS, i.e. value of the `Access-Control-Allow-Origin` _HTTP_ header.
-8. List of the cached files related to the JavaScript single page application, except the index HTML page which is hardcoded – a JavaScript loader script, a CSS style sheet and a favicon file.
+8. List of the cached files related to the _JavaScript_ single page application, except the index HTML page which is hardcoded – a _JavaScript_ loader script, a _CSS_ style sheet and a favicon file.

 **Notes:**
 This server is an SPA server.
 This means that it does not serve ordinary data files having the contents of the whole website.
-It serves only those files which are required to start the JavaScript SPA itself and no more.
+It serves only those files which are required to start the _JavaScript_ SPA itself and no more.

 ## Links Format

-Links in the JSON data files must not start with a slash symbol.
+Links in the _JSON_ data files must not start with a slash symbol.
-Slash symbol is automatically inserted by the JavaScript router.
+Slash symbol is automatically inserted by the _JavaScript_ router.
 The same rule works for icons.